ykbarros/ykbarros.github.io/_posts/2022-03-22-how-to-be-a-first-time-manager.md

 <mark>Try this:</mark> Instead of asking "What are you prioritizing?" ask: "How are you thinking through prioritization?"
 This provides you with informative data points and opportunities for more dialogues:
 1. How they prioritize tasks.
 2. How they perceive their contribution.
-3. How well you've conveyed your expectations.
+3. How well you've conveyed your expectations, goals, and the vision.
 4. Segue to align on prioritization.
-5. Opportunity to assess and balance workload and care for your direct reports’ mental health.
+5. Check and balance workload and care for your direct reports’ mental health.

 ## Convey your thoughts simply
 When I had to read Ernest Hemingway in high school, I found it a chore.
 How did he become a respected writer?
 By stitching together common words into short sentences?
 Balderdash!
 A complete gobbledygook!
 A disparaging example of American literature!
 The inner critic in me thought he had zero flourish and bland rhetoric.
 Wrong.